Home

 </details>

 :rocket: Does it scale?
-I have really a lot of servers!
+I really have a lot of servers!

 Netdata is designed to scale and can handle large volumes of data.